 - All live streams are end-to-end encrypted with FIPS 140-2 standards.

-- Offers low latency live streaming.
+- Offers low latency HLS for live streaming.

 - Provides live streaming, both on cloud and on-premise.